AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 When a `virtual` function is called, the code executed must correspond to the dynamic type of the object on which the function is invoked.
 This is achieved with *virtual tables* and *virtual table pointers*.
-A `class` with a `virtual` function has the following additional costs:
+A `class` with a `virtual` function has the following added costs:

-- Space must be set aside for a *virtual table* for each `class`.
+- Each `class` needs space for a *virtual table*.
-- Every object needs space for an extra *virtual pointer* for its own `class` and each base `class` it inherits from (with the possible `exception` of `virtual` base `class`es).
+- Every object needs space for an extra *virtual pointer* for its own `class` and each base `class` it inherits from (except for `virtual` base `class`es).
 - Function calls gain a slight increase in overhead figuring out which function in the inheritance hierarchy to call.
-- `virtual` functions cannot be `inline`d if the function calls are made through pointers or references to objects.
+- `virtual` functions cannot be `inline`d if called by pointers or references to objects.

 #### RTTI

-RTTI requires the use of an abject called `type_info` to discover information about an objects dynamic type at runtime.
+RTTI requires an object called `type_info` to discover information about an objects dynamic type at runtime.
 There only needs to be a single copy of RTTI information for each `class` but there must be a way for an object to access that information.
-A `class` with a `virtual` function must add an additional entry to the *virtual table* as well as additional space for the `type_info` object.
+A `class` with a `virtual` function must add an extra entry to the *virtual table* as well as extra space for the `type_info` object.

 #### Summary